MatteoCartiglia/IRIS/README.md

 Current boards that have been tested are:

-\item  ALIVE
+- ALIVE

-\item SPIAC
+- SPIAC

-\item AHPC
+- AHPC

 ## Contributors:
-\item Matteo Cartiglia
+* Matteo Cartiglia
-\item Adrian Whatley
+* Adrian Whatley
-\item Giacomo Indiveri